UMD-ARLIS/Graph-Benchmarking-Project/Code/Graph_Problems/BFS/kent/README.md

 when you try to compile the test file, you should see something like:

 	Assertion failed: ((strcmp(helloWorldOutput, "hello world")) == 0), function test_hello_world, file test.c, line 27. "helloworld"

+This helps us find the error in our code - returning the wrong value.
+Not a syntax or logic error, but also not what we want the program to do!